 Breast cancer is emotionally taxing, as well as expensive.
 And Original Medicare doesn’t have a cap on out-of-pocket expenses or coinsurance.
 This is why most Medicare beneficiaries choose to expand their Medicare coverage with either a Medicare Supplement or Medicare Advantage plan or cancer care insurance.

 A Medicare Supplement plan helps pay for some or all of the deductible, coinsurance, and other costs that would be out-of-pocket while allowing you to choose to see any doctor or health care provider that accepts Medicare.

 A Medicare Advantage plan provides all the same coverage as Original Medicare Part A and B, but with a maximum out-of-pocket and their own set deductible and coinsurance, plus many extra benefits such as dental, vision, and hearing.
 They may also provide different coverage for things like mammograms or breast cancer-related services and procedures.

 With a history of breast cancer in your family, you may want to weigh how to protect yourself financially and which plan could provide you with the best care.
 Is that only Original Medicare, paired with a Medicare Supplement plan, or a stand-alone Medicare Advantage plan?
+Is it wise to also enroll in a cancer care policy?
 We can help you decide.